Inherited ISA Allowance Plan

 Where is the money invested?

-The money you pay into the Inherited ISA Allowance Plan is invested in Foresters Friendly Society’s top performing Order Insurance Fund with the aim of providing investment growth.
+The money you pay into the Inherited ISA Allowance Plan is invested in Foresters Friendly Society’s consistently well performing Order Insurance Fund with the aim of providing investment growth.
 Dependent on the performance of our fund, we aim to add annual bonuses and a final bonus which will increase your plan’s value.
 The addition of bonuses is not guaranteed.

 Within our fund, your money is spread across a number of different types of investments including property, equities, cash and UK government bonds, to help minimise risk so you can benefit from the exposure to a range of asset classes and increase the potential returns.
 You won’t have to make any investment choices, our expert fund managers manage the fund on your behalf.

 Please spend a few minutes to read the Principles and Practices of Financial Management (PPFM) for the latest information on our investment strategy.

 How can I be confident you’ll invest my money responsibly?

 As a friendly society, it’s particularly important to us that our investments are managed in an ethical and responsible way.
 Foresters is a signatory of the Principles for Investment (PRI) which demonstrates our commitment to responsible investment, to reducing our impact on the environment and mitigating climate change risk in our investment portfolios.